ubc-library-rc/rc-workshop-template/index.md

 nav_order: 1
 ---
 ```

-3. Create a `_config.yml` file in the root directory of the repository with the content below.
-The *remote_theme* line points to the RC workshop template repository.
+3. Create a `_config.yml` file in the root directory of the repository with the content below.  *remote_theme* points to the RC workshop template repository.

 ```
 title: Workshop title